SUGAARxD/Automaton-Interface/README.md

 # Automaton-Interface
-This program is a graphical application designed for the creation, simulation, and analysis of finite automaton, deterministic or nondeterministic.
-It provides an interactive way to visualize and understand the workings of an automaton.
+This program is a Graphical User Interface Application designed for the creation, simulation, and analysis of finite automaton, deterministic or nondeterministic.
+It provides an interactive way to visualize and understand the working of an automaton.

 ## Features
 ### State management